jakeiser/jakeiser.github.io/relg203.md

 **Part 2: Jesus and Jewish Messianic Expectations**

-*Thinking Piece:*&nbsp;&nbsp;This thinking piece has three parts:
+<div class="hide">*Thinking Piece:*&nbsp;&nbsp;This thinking piece has three parts:

 1. Read the first-century C.E.
 Jewish Historian, Josephus, [on the four sects of Judaism](https://drive.google.com/file/d/0B7vb2Xa26caLSGk5VGI3U1JaMVE/view?usp=sharing){:class="new-window" target="_blank"}.

 2. Imagine that each sect is looking to fill the position of messiah.
 Write four job descriptions, one for each sect, describing the position.

 3. Does Jesus fit any of these descriptions?
-Why or why not?
+Why or why not?</div>

 NT: [Mark 1:1–12](http://bible.oremus.org/?ql=308649113); [Matthew 1:1–4:11](http://bible.oremus.org/?ql=308649131); [Luke 1:1–4:12](http://bible.oremus.org/?ql=308649184); [John 1:1–34](http://bible.oremus.org/?ql=308649209)